-- Examine the Family Emergency Fund – If you still don’t have an emergency fund, don’t you think it’s time to start one?
+- Examine the Family Emergency Fund – If you still don’t have an emergency fund (or if you keep spending it), don’t you think it’s time to start one?

 - Concentrate on the Job – My workplace is so lifeless these days as everyone is more worried about their 401ks then their careers.
 If you can be the energetic one, you will really stand out and be remembered as a capable employee.

 - Do Something Nice for Someone Else – Many people are in a bad mood these days.
 Make someone happy by doing something for him/her.
 It would make you feel happier knowing you are helping others too.